YonSci/yon_academic/_pages/about.md

    - Tutorials & installation procedures of post-processing software's such as `NCL`, `NCO`, `CDO`, `Grads`, `Panoply`, & `MeteoInfo`, etc.
    - Links to different `scientific datasets`
    - Lecture notes
-   - Some blogs to share the recent knowledge & whatever comes to my mind...
+   - Some blogs to share the recent knowledge & whatever comes to my mind 😎 ...

   in the fields of `meteorology`, `hydrology`, `climate`, `remote sensing`, and `geographic information systems (GIS)`.